For Fans of The Expanse Who Love Romance

 Where can I buy The Starfall Accord?

-The Starfall Accord is available as a DRM-free EPUB ebook ($4.99 USD) direct from the author at spacemance.com.
-Get it here.
+The Starfall Accord is available as an EPUB ebook ($4.99 USD), yours to keep on any device, direct from the author at spacemance.com.